Tukkos/ExercicioJava_Tabuada/README.md

 ### Java exercise

 This repository is an study on Java.
-To show my studies I make this multiplication table that asks for an number and the print the results of its multiplication from 1 to 10.
+To show my studies I make this multiplication table that asks for an number and then print the results of its multiplication from 1 to 10.

 ## Getting Started